 What to do:

-- Center heavy items (monitor, PC) over the frame legs
+- Center heavy items (monitor, PC) over the frame legs, not the desktop edges

 - Avoid clustering everything on one side